|

 Appearance:

-The sapwood of rose river gum is light brown while the heartwood ranges from pale pinkish to reddish brown.
-The species has a prominent, straight and interlocked grain.
-Rose river gum has a somewhat coarse and uniform texture.
+The sapwood of rose river gum is light-brown, while the heartwood ranges from pale pinkish to reddish brown.
+The species has a prominent, straight and interlocked grain, as well as a somewhat coarse and uniform texture.

 Properties: